AdK0101/jsc370-project/README.md

 See the work [here](https://htmlpreview.github.io/?https://github.com/AdK0101/jsc370-project/blob/main/JSC370-Midterm.html)

 As a quick note, one of the csv files are too big to upload here - the one for crime data.
 Download details for all of the csvs are in the report.
+But just in case, a cloud version is available [here](https://drive.google.com/file/d/1SimnKJS0D80Q20TkvkREPDgCox96V4VN/view?usp=sharing)

 Also, the Leaflet map may or may not render correctly on the Github html preview link.
 It may be worth downloading the files, and locally opening the HTML.